friedbunny/treble/README.md

 1. Add your [Mapbox access token](https://www.mapbox.com/developers/api/#access-tokens) and [Google API key](https://developers.google.com/maps/documentation/ios/start#the_google_maps_api_key) to `APIKeys.plist`
 1. Open `Treble.xcworkspace` in Xcode and build it for your device or simulator

+## Usage

+Keep tapping the selected tab to switch styles.

 ## Known issues

 * Controls are minimal/missing